ubademy11/basic_payment_sc/README.md

 ### Start process

-To start the process, after you installed the dependencies and deployed the smart contracts to rinkeby, you can run
+To start the process, after you installed the dependencies and deployed the smart contracts to kovan, you can run

 `npm start`